 It is our plan to do anything that can be done via Zoom in this way.

 As each process will have uniquely different timelines we will adapt this portion of the schedule based on each show's needs.

 STEP TWO: In-Person

 The move to in-person rehearsals will come when it is most appropriate for production to move forward.
-This part of the process is within the parameters as set forth by Alberta Health Services STAGE 2 protocols.
+This part of the process is within exemptions provided.
+In addition to the exemption, the following items are maintained.